MicrosoftDocs/power-platform/power-platform/admin/doc-management-known-issues.md

 For more information, see [Create or edit document location records](./create-edit-document-location-records.md).

 ## SharePoint enforces resource throttling with 5000 or more documents
 A document library with 5000 or more documents might experience resource throttling.
 Users may experience the following behavior with document management and OneNote integration:

 - A sort on columns other than the default sorted column, may return the error message "The throttling limit has been exceeded by this operation."
-- Microsoft OneNote integration will not work when the document library has 5000 or more documents.
+- Microsoft OneNote integration doesn't work when the document library has 5000 or more documents.

 If you have more than 5000 documents in your document library, you can view the documents in the default grid view.
 For more information, see [Manage large lists and libraries in SharePoint](https://support.office.microsoft.com/article/manage-large-lists-and-libraries-in-sharepoint-b8588dae-9387-48c2-9248-c24122f07c59?ui=en-US&rs=en-US&ad=US).